 These courses help students gain linguistic and cultural skills necessary in a specific career field (e.g., Spanish for Law Enforcement, Chinese for Business, etc.).
 These courses may be taught by anyone licensed to teach that specific language, with no additional licensure requirements.
 Likewise, course approval is not required to offer these courses.
 See the Course Code Management System for an updated list of available course codes.

 These standards are to be used for Latin courses, and provide an introduction to the language, history, and culture of ancient civilizations.
 Basic instruction in grammar, vocabulary, and syntax prepares the student for reading and discussing selected works by ancient authors.
 Classical Languages II continues the introduction to classical languages with additional instruction in vocabulary, grammar, and more complex syntax.
 Reading and translating selections from ancient works builds comprehension ability.
 The Classical Languages II course includes advanced discussions of ancient life and culture.
-Arkansas Department of Education approval is not required.
-Courses in classical languages other than Latin would require course approval from the ADE.
+Division of Elementary and Secondary Education approval is not required.
+Courses in classical languages other than Latin would require course approval from the DESE.

 Learn more about the standards that define the knowledge and skills Arkansas students should have in order to be ready for college and careers.Learn More